 Recently, BESIII collaboration performed a new measurement on the invariant mass spectra of the decay rate of $\Jp\to \gamma \eta'\pi^+\pi^-$ \cite{Ablikim2022}.
 In this new measurement, two ways to collect the events of the final state $\eta'$ are considered: one is from $\eta'\to\gamma\pi^+\pi^-$, and the other is from $\eta'\to\pi^+\pi^-\eta$.
-Correspondingly, there are two different data sets, and we label them as BESIII 2022 (I) and (II) respectively.
-These new data sets have smaller errors than that of the previous measurement\cite{Ablikim2016}, and thus it is necessary to include them in the present analysis.
+Correspondingly, there are two different datasets, and we label them as BESIII 2022 (I) and (II), respectively.
+These new datasets have smaller errors than that of the previous measurement\cite{Ablikim2016}, and thus it is necessary to include them in the present analysis.
 The fitting results are shown in Fig.~\ref{jpsdecay1}.

-The fitting results of N$^3$LO with cut-offs $R=$0.9, 1.0 and 1.1 fm are shown in the top graphs of Fig.~\ref{jpsdecay1}, denoted by dashed purple, solid black, and dotted brown curves, respectively.
-It can be found that all our solutions are consistent with the data sets.
-The difference between the results of different cut-offs is relatively tiny, revealing that the solutions are somewhat cut-off independent.
+The fitting results of N$^3$LO with cutoffs $R=$0.9, 1.0, and 1.1 fm are shown in the top graphs of Fig.~\ref{jpsdecay1}, denoted by dashed purple, solid black, and dotted brown curves, respectively.
+It can be found that all our solutions are consistent with the datasets.
+The difference between the results of different cutoffs is relatively tiny, revealing that the solutions are somewhat cutoff independent.
 The error bands of $R=1.0$~fm, both for N$^2$LO and N$^3$LO, are shown by the pink and sky blue bands as plotted in Fig.~\ref{jpsdecay1}.
 The error estimation method is again from the Bayesian method as Ref.~\cite{Epelbaum2015,Dai:2017ont}.
 Interestingly, the solution of N$^2$LO has almost the same quality as that of N$^3$LO.
-This is because we have let the parameters of the transition amplitude $A^0_{\Jp\to\gamma\eta'\pi^+\pi^-}$, $\tilde{C}_{\Jp\to\gamma\eta'\pi\pi}$ and $C_{\Jp\to\gamma\eta'\pi\pi}$ be complex and thus the degrees of freedom of the fit have been increased.
+This is because we have let the parameters of the transition amplitude $A^0_{\Jp\to\gamma\eta'\pi^+\pi^-}$, $\tilde{C}_{\Jp\to\gamma\eta'\pi\pi}$ and $C_{\Jp\to\gamma\eta'\pi\pi}$ be complex, and thus the degrees of freedom of the fit have been increased.
 Also, notice that the results of $\Jp\to\gamma p\bar{p}$ at N$^2$LO are worse than that at N$^3$LO.
-Nevertheless, the mechanism of how the structure around $p\bar{p}$ threshold is generated would be similar to that of the previous paper \cite{Dai:2018tlc}, see discussions below.
+Nevertheless, the mechanism of how the structure around $p\bar{p}$ threshold is generated would be similar to that of the previous paper \cite{Dai:2018tlc}.
+See discussions below.